vinmuk/NFL-predict-yards/readme.md

 - Optimizer
-  - Adam
+  - Adam(lr=1e-3)

 - Loss function
-  - Binary crossentropy and mae for last layer
+  - Binary crossentropy and mae for the last layer
   - Binary crossentropy loss with divided output into 50 sections are located immediately after each GCN layer.
 This hastens the time to convergence.

 - Data Augment